jessepav/lacygoill-wiki-backup/python/Glossary.md

 ##
 ## PyPI

-Where  the  Python  international  community maintains  a  body  of  third-party libraries, tailored to specific needs.
+The Python  Package Index  is the official  third-party software  repository for Python, where the Python international community maintains a body of third-party libraries, tailored to specific needs.

 ## Pythonic